 The Megasorber compact soundproofing system can consist of:

 Megasorber D14, a self-adhesive constrained-layer

 vibration damping sheet, applied onto the metal structure first (see photos below) to reduce the low-frequency structure-borne noise effectively.

 Megasorber FM50 (or P100) applied onto the top to provide much-needed noise reduction of the air-borne noise.
-FM50 is a 50mm thick, non-combustible, light-weight
+FM50 is a 50mm thick, inherently fire-resistant, light-weight

 acoustic foam with our unique Soundmesh® G8 fireproof sound-absorbing facing.
 P50 is a 50mm thick, sound-absorbing polyester-wool

 with Soundmesh® G8 fireproof acoustic facing.
 P100 is a 100mm thick.